 Mediation can mean different things in different contexts.
 Whenever a neutral third party attempts to help two parties at odds reach a resolution in an informal, non-binding proceeding, you may be participating in a mediation.
-In the counties where we practice such as McHenry County, Kane County and Lake County, mediation usually refers to the court-mandated mediation in disputes regarding parental responsibilities or parenting time allocation.
-However, alternative mediation regarding financial matters is used by some divorce attorneys and is of growing popularity.
+In the counties where we practice such as McHenry County, Kane County and Lake County, mediation usually refers to the court-mandated mediation in disputes regarding parental responsibilities or parenting-time allocation.
+And mediation involving financial matters is used by some divorce attorneys.
+Financial mediation is of growing popularity.

-What is mediation in the framework of family law (divorce, paternity, custody) cases?
+What is mediation in the framework of Illinois family law (divorce, paternity, custody) cases?

-It is an attempt, by a disinterested third party, a mediator, to bring about an agreement on contested issues in a family law case, such as a divorce, paternity case, adoption, etc. A mediator makes no decisions.
+It is an attempt, by a disinterested third party, a mediator, to bring about an agreement on contested issues in a family law case, such as a divorce, paternity case, relocation, etc. A mediator makes no decisions.
 Mediation is successful if, with the aid of the mediator, the parties reach an agreement.
 If there is no agreement the parties must continue in the litigation process.
 But keep in mind that coming to an agreement within mediation is not an all or nothing proposition.
 Often, some things are resolved within mediation and others are not.

 Is mediation required?

 Yes.
 Except in usual circumstances where the case is deemed ineligible for mediation, mediation is mandatory before issues involving parental responsibility, parenting time, parental responsibility (decision making) or relocation of the children can be litigated.

 Who should not mediate?